-There are many factors that research has shown are not linked to breast cancer.
-You may see information online or hear about these disproven or controversial risk factors, but it is important to learn the facts.
+There are some factors that research has shown are not linked to breast cancer.
+You may see information online or hear about these disproven or controversial risk factors, but it's important to learn the facts.

-Internet and e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.
+Online and social media rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.

 Based on the available evidence (including what we know about how the body works), there is little if any reason to believe that antiperspirants increase the risk of breast cancer.
-For more information, see our page about antiperspirants and breast cancer risk.
+For more information, see Antiperspirants and Breast Cancer Risk.

-Internet and e-mail rumors and at least one book have suggested that bras cause breast cancer by obstructing lymph flow.
-There is no good scientific or clinical basis for this claim, and a recent study of more than 1,500 women found no association between wearing a bra and breast cancer risk.
+Online and social media rumors and at least one book have suggested that bras cause breast cancer by obstructing lymph flow.
+There is no scientific or clinical basis for this claim, and a 2014 study of more than 1,500 women found no association between wearing a bra and breast cancer risk.